-With continued growth, the city needs more capital infrastructure projects than ever before.
-The City has been especially focused on increasing water, sewer and transportation capacity throughout the city.
-The recently completed projects and capital projects budgeted for this year have helped and will help alleviate historical problems and shortfalls.
-In addition, the City has conservatively issued bonds for needed infrastructure in past years and is looking to continue this conservative approach in the future.
-The following are the major capital projects represented in this fiscal year's budget:
+The City is undertaking many new capital projects, both to serve current and future residents.
+The City has been especially focused on increasing water, sewer and storm drain capacity throughout the city.
+The capital projects budgeted for this year are aimed to address the growth needs of the City and have predominately been paid for with development fees and revenues.
+In addition, the City has conservatively issued bonds for needed infrastructure in past years (the last bond was issued in 2018) and is looking to continue this conservative approach in the future.
+The following are the major capital projects represented in this fiscal year's budget and were primarily funded with development related fees and fund reserves: